I CAN INFLUENCE OTHERS

-Style: 8s speak confidently & clearly, with boldness and authority, not holding back their opinions.
+Style: 8s speak confidently & clearly, with boldness & authority, not holding back their opinions.
 They like arguing as a way of asserting dominance.
-They often take the opposing stance, not necessarily because they care about the topic, but just enjoying the spar.
+They often take the opposing stance, not necessarily because they care about the topic, but just enjoy the clash.

 • Blame others if they feel accused or blamed unjustly

 • Express anger directly, & as a defense